Cultivating Reflection, Reflexivity, and Self-Care – Essential Competencies for Psychologists

 As a multi-award-winning researcher and published author, Dr. Ratcliffe has made significant contributions to the field, including her work as lead author for the Westmead Feelings Program for Autistic Children who also have Mild Intellectual Disability.
 Her research has garnered attention for its ability to bridge the gap between academia and real world outcomes.

 In 2023–2024, Dr. Ratcliffe took a part-time sabbatical to study contemporary approaches to compassion, mindfulness, grief, and loss internationally.
 She is now combining this advanced study with a Master’s of Palliative Care at Flinders University and a Postgraduate Certificate in Applied Compassion and Mindfulness from Nan Tien Institute.
-This study deepens her knowledge and strengthens her commitment to compassionate, person-centred care for individuals in need, particularly those navigating end-of-life transitions.
+This study deepens her knowledge and strengthens her commitment to compassionate, whole person-centred care for individuals, families and the professionally who support and care for them.

 As a Board-Approved Supervisor, Dr. Ratcliffe mentors and guides clinicians to achieve high standards of practice.
 She emphasizes the importance of reflection, reflexivity, and self-care as integral components of ethical and sustainable practice.
 Her leadership is rooted in compassion, self-awareness, and the belief that clinicians must also be nurtured in order to best support their clients.
 Dr. Ratcliffe’s unique blend of clinical expertise, academic rigor, and compassionate leadership informs her Cultivating Reflection, Reflexivity, and Self-Care community, founded in 2025—five years after the inception of the Emotions Clinic Australia.
 This community represents the next iteration of Dr. Ratcliffe’s commitment to the wellbeing of those who care for the most vulnerable members of our society.
 Through this program, she guides psychologists and mental health professionals in creating sustainable, ethical, and compassionate practices.